Ippodromo della Favorita

 while the exercise track is located within the actual racing track and is 800 metres long.

 The stables sector has 400 placements for horses, as well as staff accommodation, a veterinary station, additional car parking and food stalls.

+In 2024, the venue held the 43rd edition of its flagship event, the Gran Premio Trinacria.
+Later that year, the public prosecutor in Sicily indicted the operators of the Ippodromo for charges of extortion and mafia ties.